fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

 By default, F# scripts that use a newer compiler via F# interactive will understand nullability.

+### Interaction model

+The following details how an F# compiler with nullable reference types will behave when interacting with different kinds of components.

+#### F# 5.0 consuming non-F# assemblies that do not have nullability

+All non-F# assemblies built with a compiler that does not understand nullability are treated such that all of their reference types are nullable.

+Example: a `.dll` coming from a NuGet package built with C# 7.1 will be interpreted as if all reference types are nullable, including constraints, generics, etc.

+This means that warnings will be emitted when `null` is not properly accounted for.
+Additionally, when older non-F# components are eventually recompiled with C# 8.0, it will likely be an API-breaking change that will force new F# code to go back and do away with any redundant `null` checks.

+#### F# 5.0 consuming F# assemblies that do not have nullability

+All F# assemblies built with a previous F# compiler will be treated as such:

+* All reference types that are _not_ declared in F# are nullable.
+* All F#-declared reference types that have `null` as a proper value are treated as if they are nullable.
+* All F#-declared reference types that do not have `null` as a proepr value are treated as non-nullable reference types.

+#### Ignoring F# 5.0 assemblies that do have nullability

+Users may want to progressively work through `null` warnings by treating a given assembly as "nullability obliviousness".
+To respect this, F# 5.0 will have to ignore any potentially unsafe dereference of `null` until sucha  time that "nullability obliviousness" is turned off for that assembly.

+**Potential issue:** How are these types annotated in code? `string` or `string | null`, with the latter simply not triggering any warnings?

+#### Older F# components consuming non-F# assemblies that do have nullability

+Because the nullability attribute is only understood by F# 5.0, their presence has no impact on existing F# codebases.
+Nothing is different.

+#### Older F# components consuming F# assemblies that do have nullability

+F# components are no different than non-F# components when it comes to being consumed by an older F# codebase.
+The nullability attribute is simply ignored.

 ### Breaking changes and tunability

 Non-null warnings are an obvious breaking change with existing code, and thus will be opt-in for existing projects.
 New projects will have non-null warnings be on by default.